MaskoFortwana/CyberArk-WebConnect/docs/Login-Page-Analysis.md

-# Login Page Analysis Results
+# WebConnect Login Page Analysis

-This document provides comprehensive analysis and documentation for each of the 11 target login pages used in the ChromeConnect testing framework.
+This document provides comprehensive analysis and documentation for each of the 11 target login pages used in the WebConnect testing framework.
 The analysis includes element selectors, authentication flows, and special handling requirements for each URL.

 ## Overview